Ben Burns: Early life

 Burns was born Benjamin Bernstein in Chicago in 1913 to Polish Jewish parents, Alexander and Frieda Bernstein.
 At the time of his birth at Michael Reese Hospital, the family lived on Chicago's Near West Side.
 Burns grew up in the slums of Chicago.
 His father was a house painter originally from Łódź.
 His mother was born in Warsaw.
 His mother divorced Alexander when Burns was a year old, and married Nathan Denison, a Chicago produce dealer.
-Esther Burns' parents also lived in Chicago.
+Esther Burns's parents also lived in Chicago.

 Burns spent his teen years in New York's West Side, graduating in 1930 from James Monroe High School.
 He attended New York University, where he so enjoyed working on the NYU Daily News that when it was shut down in 1933 he decided not to finish his senior year.
 Instead, he returned to Chicago, enrolling in the Northwestern University journalism program, from which he graduated in 1934.

 In 1935, he joined the Young Communist League, in part because of its reputed opposition to the emergence of Adolf Hitler's anti-Semitism, in part because of its social positions.
 He maintained a connection to the party until he was expelled from it in 1948.

 Burns married Esther Stern on November 28, 1937.
 The couple, married for over 62 years, had three children.